anayanapalli/anayanapalli.github.io/_posts/2025-05-10-what-makes-great-design-great.md

 That’s it.
 Three variables.
 One equation.
 And yet, it encapsulated the relationship between energy and mass in a way that was so clear, so intuitive, that it changed the course of science forever.

 And suddenly, the relationship between energy and mass became graspable—even to someone’s grandmother.
-That’s design.
+That’s great design.
 Not in the visual sense, but in the structural and conceptual sense.
 His general theory of relativity didn’t just work—it resonated.
 It revealed something essential about the nature of reality in a form that felt inevitable, almost poetic.

 That’s what great design does.
 It simplifies without dumbing down.
 It reveals rather than obscures.
 It brings beauty to complexity—and in doing so, leaves a mark not just on the intellect, but on the soul.